 Section 8.5.
 AMENDMENT OF BYLAWS.
 The power to make, amend or repeal these Bylaws shall be in the Members, provided however, that the Board of Trustees may also make, amend or repeal these Bylaws in whole or in part, except with respect to any provision thereof which by law, the Articles of Organization or these Bylaws requires action by the members.
 Not later than the time of giving notice of the meeting of Members next following the making, amending or repealing by the Board of Trustees of any bylaw, notice thereof stating the substance of such change shall be given to all members entitled to vote on amending these Bylaws.
 Any bylaw adopted by the Board of Trustees may be amended or repealed by the Members.

 Section 8.6.
 VOTING: ARTICLES AND BYLAW AMENDMENTS.
-No vote by the Members to amend the Association’s Articles of Organization or these Bylaws shall be effective unless the amendment is approved the affirmative vote of at least sixty (60) percent of the Founding Schools and at least sixty (60) percent of the Member schools entitled to vote on the amendment and represented either in person or by proxy at a meeting of Members at which a quorum is present.
+No vote by the Members to amend the Association’s Articles of Organization or these Bylaws shall be effective unless the amendment is approved the affirmative vote of at least sixty (60) percent of the Member schools entitled to vote on the amendment and represented either in person or by proxy at a meeting of Members at which a quorum is present.

 Section 8.7.
 DISSOLUTION.
 The affirmative vote of a majority of the Board of Trustees then in office to authorize a petition for dissolution of the Association to be filed in the Supreme Judicial Court of Massachusetts setting forth in substance the grounds for dissolution and requesting the court to authorize the administration of the Association’s funds for such similar charitable purposes as the court may determine shall constitute the sole method for the voluntary dissolution of the Association, unless otherwise provided by law.